mrmccalib/BrumScoard/README.md

 - Kenzie Flickinger
 - Haylie Murphey

 Our scrumboard will be made using Java for the front end (developed in Android Studio) and MySQL for the back-end database interactions.
-It will be presented as a mobile platform for use on Androd-enabled devices.
+It will be presented as a mobile platform for use on Android-enabled devices.